lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

 1. First, we need to find your Internal IP Address.

     If you are on Windows, open the Command Prompt App.
-Next type the command < ipconfig >, this will give you a list Ethernet adapters.
-Look for the IPv4 address (it begins with 192.168) and write it down.
+Next type the command: `ipconfig`, this will give you a list Ethernet adapters.
+Look for the `IPv4 address` (it begins with `192.168`) and write it down.

       ![Minecraft Task](../assets/images/port/Task2.01.png)

     If you are on Mac, open the Terminal App.
-Next type the command < ifconfig >, this will give you a list of Ethernet adapters.
-Look for the IPv4 address (it begins with 192.168) and write it down.
+Next type the command: `ifconfig`, this will give you a list of Ethernet adapters.
+Look for the `IPv4 address` (it begins with `192.168`) and write it down.

 2. Next, we need to find your External IP Address.
 Thankfully, this one is really easy.
-Go to the website [whatismyipaddress.com](https://whatismyipaddress.com/) and look for the IPv4 address near the top of the page.
+Go to the website [whatismyipaddress.com](https://whatismyipaddress.com/) and look for the `IPv4 address` near the top of the page.
 Once again, write down this information because we will need it shortly.

       ![Minecraft Task](../assets/images/port/Task2.03.png)
 ## Port Forwarding

-1. Now that we have our Internal and External IP Addresses and the port number from step 9 in the “Server Initialization” (by default this port number is 25565), we can proceed to go into the settings of our router and enable Port Forwarding.
+1. Now that we have our Internal and External IP Addresses and the port number from [Server Initialization](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#changing-the-configurations) (by default this port number is `25565`), we can proceed to go into the settings of our router and enable Port Forwarding.

     If you do not have a Shaw Blue Curve Router, there are a few general steps you can take here.
 In your browser, type in your Internal IP Address.
 This will hopefully allow you to access your router.
 Inside this page, look for “advanced settings” or “networking”, and then look for “Port Forwarding”.
 If given a choice, you’ll want to Manually Enter this information: